Accessibility & Translation

-Studying a Vocational Technical course offers a hands-on, applied learning approach that prepares you with practical skills and real-world expertise highly sought after by employers in diverse fields.
-Technical qualifications allow you to progress into a career in your chosen field or onto further study.
+Studying a Vocational Training course offers a hands-on, applied learning approach that prepares you with practical skills and real-world expertise highly sought after by employers in diverse fields.
+Technical courses allow you to progress into a career or onto further study.

 Vocational courses are often referred to by the name of the exam board that awards the qualification – for example, BTEC (which stands for Business and Technology Educational Council, which used to issue the award before Edexcel and Pearson, who currently issue them), City & Guilds or UAL (which stands for University of the Arts London).